Looking for a day trip with experienced and responsible Alaskan guides? That's us! We don't just call ourselves "ecotourism." We walk the walk.

 Howard and Noelle Carbone have shared the wonders of Denali with Alaska's visitors since 1993.
 Noelle has a degree in education and worked for over ten years as a naturalist interpreter and backcountry ranger in Denali National Park.
 Howard holds a Master's Degree in biology, worked as a naturalist and educator in Denali for twelve years, and has climbed to Denali's 20,310-foot summit.
 They are year-round residents of Talkeetna

-Enjoying the short northern summers of Alaska as a second home to Northern Virginia, Toni returns to Alaska Nature Guides in 2017 as a seven-time repeat guide.
+Enjoying the short northern summers of Alaska as a second home to Northern Virginia, Toni started working for Alaska Nature Guides in 2010.
 Like many who spend their summers in Alaska, Toni has an immense appreciation for the wilderness and everything that it has to offer and this passion translates into her guiding.
 When asked what her favorite thing about the 49th state is, Toni replied that she can't pick just one because there are so many beautiful and truly fascinating things to learn about and enjoy.
 That being said, one of her favorite memories from the land of the midnight sun is the time she was loudly sniffed by a grizzly bear along the Savage River in Denali National Park.

 Spending her winters as a freelance graphic designer, Toni's summers in Alaska offer her a chance to share with others the things about the state that she loves and ignite in each visitor their own unique passion for Alaska.
 Having guided in both the Denali National and State Parks, Toni's knowledge of Alaska as well as her love for the state give her a natural gift for encouraging excitement.